-According to the best practices described by the NOP, an Organic Fraud Prevention Plan may include the elements identified in the

-, table below.
-Use the table as a guide when building your Organic Fraud Prevention Plan.
-Select the relevant check box below and attach your Organic Fraud Prevention Plan. ☐ I completed the CCOF Organic Fraud Prevention Plan worksheet, attached. ☐ I have updated my existing food safety programs (HACCP/HARPC Plan, Food Safety Plan, Food Defense Plan, Supplier Verification Program, Food Fraud Prevention, or other Prerequisite Programs).
+According to the best practices described by the NOP, an Organic Fraud Prevention Plan may include the elements identified in the attach your Organic Fraud Prevention Plan. ☐ I completed the CCOF Organic Fraud Prevention Plan worksheet, attached. ☐ I have updated my existing food safety programs (HACCP/HARPC Plan, Food Safety Plan, Food Defense Plan, Supplier Verification Program, Food Fraud Prevention, or other Prerequisite Programs).
 Attach a description of where and how applicable elements below have been incorporated into your system. ☐ I have written my own Organic Fraud Prevention Plan using applicable elements below as a framework.
 My plan is attached. ☐ I am enrolled in OTA's Fraud Prevention Solutions program (optional third-party program), my Fraud Prevention Plan is attached.
 Supply chain oversight and organic fraud prevention may include: Α Supply chain map. В Practices for verifying the organic status of any product you acquire and/or use. С A process to verify suppliers and minimize supplier risk to organic integrity.
 D A vulnerability assessment to identify weaknesses in your practices and supply chain. Е Identification of critical control points in the supply chain where organic fraud or loss of organic status are most likely to occur and mitigation measures.
 F Monitoring practices, corrective actions, and verification tools to assess the effectiveness of mitigation measures.
-G A process for reporting suspected organic fraud to certifying agents and the NOP.
+G A process for reporting suspected organic fraud to certifying agents and the NOP .